A quantum-inspired tensor network method for constrained combinatorial optimization problems: A general tensor network algorithm for combinatorial optimization

-We calculate the expectation values $\bra{\Psi} \tilde{\hat{Z}}_{i}\ket{\Psi}$ by performing tensor network contraction algorithm\cite{Ran2020}.
-Singular value decomposition (SVD) and QR decomposition are regularly used in tensor network contractions to limit the rapidly increasing bond dimension.
+We calculate the expectation values $\bra{\Psi} \tilde{\hat{Z}}_{i}\ket{\Psi}$ by performing tensor network contractions \cite{Ran2020, pang2020efficient, guo2019general}, which sometimes take exponential time and space to obtain an exact result.
+Tensor decomposition methods, such as singular value decomposition (SVD), are regularly used in tensor network contractions to limit the rapidly increasing bond dimension.
 Specifically, we can preserve a predetermined number of columns and rows in the decomposed matrices with the largest singular values.
 An alternative common practice is to preserve columns and rows whose singular values are above a threshold.
+Using these techniques cleverly can reduce the complexity of the whole contraction to be polynomial in $m$ and $n$, while still resulting in an accurate enough value.
 Moreover, for problems that have a structured tensor network construction, we can utilize existing tensor network algorithms to further optimize performance.